beardedtim/blog.beardedtim.com/content/posts/throw-away-code.md

 Maybe we go back to PHP and Monolithic applications.
 Maybe we stop trying to ship 5mb of data to our users just so they can fill out a contact form.
-Maybe we stop using the web all togther.
+Maybe we stop using the web all together.
 I don't pretend to know.
 I do, however, know that how we build software today is not going to work _tomorrow_.
 We need new ways of thinking, new paradigms for building, new ways of working together to _build shit_.